fernandoporras4444/stock-analysis/README.md

  >
  >![Dim_Tickers_as_string](https://user-images.githubusercontent.com/92836648/141665889-d99867ce-c6c7-4c73-9583-025720dc44f0.png)

- - #### Advantages vs Disadvanteges between Non-refactored and Refactored Code:
+ - #### Advantages vs Disadvantages between Non-refactored and Refactored Code:
  >
  > - ##### Advantage concluded from the coding is the Output arrays and the data type selected for data storage capacities, and along with Refactored coding adding `Dim tickerVolume`.
  >